webhead3893/unity-game/README.md

 >You know, I'm something of a game dev myself.

-also this is just a copy of [this tutorial](https://youtu.be/IlKaB1etrik) with a couple of changes. and it's probably not as fun to play.
+also this is just a copy of [this tutorial](https://youtu.be/IlKaB1etrik) with a couple of changes.